Co-Founder & Coach

 Kim is a huge inspiration to all runners, particularly those who come to our great sport from different sporting backgrounds.
 A competitive swimmer, turned national class soccer player, turned marathon runner – and a speedy one at that.
 Kim is the 2014 BMO Vancouver marathon champion!
 She has a personal best of 2:36:03 from the 2014 Scotiabank Toronto Waterfront Marathon.
 She’s also tested her limits on the ultra scene, having represented Canada at the 2015 World 50k road race championships.

 Besides making her legs go fast, she holds a BSc in Kinesiology, certificates in applied sports nutrition and health & fitness, and has a huge passion for cooking.
-Her cooking expertise are showcased as a regular contributor to Canada Running Magazine with her ‘Feed the Run’ column/blog.
+Her cooking expertise is showcased as a regular contributor to Canada Running Magazine with her ‘Feed the Run’ column/blog.

 In Kim’s own words “When it all falls into place, I feel like I’m flying.
 After a hard workout, when I’m gasping for that next, life-saving breath, it puts a smile on my face.
 I feel a sense of accomplishment knowing that I’ve tested my own limits.